Dooders/.github/profile/README.md

 Welcome to Dooders, an open-source initiative dedicated to researching the emergence of intelligent agents within simulated realities.
-It's mission is to advance the understanding of agency through comprehensive exploration and experimentation.
+It's mission is to advance the understanding of agency through comprehensive and ongoing exploration and experimentation.

 # Foundations